Rocket Lab aims for back-to-back record with launches for US spy agency

 The overall record was recently set by Elon Musk's SpaceX, which during the first week of June managed three launches of its Falcon9 rocket within 36 hours.

-It says its supplies intelligence to "the Department of Defense, two dozen federal agencies, the Intelligence Community, the military, and commercial partners - ensuring the United States maintains and expands its advantage amid increasing challenges from our adversaries."
+It says it supplies intelligence to "the Department of Defence, two dozen federal agencies, the intelligence community, the military, and commercial partners - ensuring the United States maintains and expands its advantage amid increasing challenges from our adversaries."

 But founder and CEO Peter Beck earlier told the Herald his company has a line in the sand: it will only launch research payloads, not military-operational hardware.
 Beck also noted that a number of US military-designed technologies, from the internet to satellite navigation, had provided significant benefits to civilian economies.